fmerg/pymerkle/USAGE.md

 under encryption with respect to the current working directory.

-If raw-bytes mode is _disabled_, make sure that the provided file's content falls under the tree's configured encoding type, otherwise `UndecodableRecord` error gets raised and the encryption is aborted:
+If raw-bytes mode is _disabled_, make sure that the provided file's content falls under the tree's configured encoding type, otherwise an `UndecodableRecord` error gets raised and the encryption is _aborted_:

 ```shell
 >>> tree = MerkleTree(encoding='utf-16', raw_bytes=False)